The meaning of some terms that we use in this privacy notice:

 - Retention in accordance with legal and regulatory requirements.
 We will retain the personal information that we need to keep even after the relevant contract you have with us has come to an end for 6 years and this will be to satisfy our legal and regulatory requirements.

-If you would like further information about our data retention practices, contact our Data Protection Officer at our Principal Office or email email@example.com
+If you would like further information about our data retention practices, contact our Data Protection Officer at our Head Office or email email@example.com

 WHAT ARE YOUR RIGHTS UNDER DATA PROTECTION LAWS?